Guerrilla Radio: Music video

-The music video was shot by production company Squeak Pictures in Los Angeles in October 1999 and directed by Honey, i.e., the husband-and-wife directorial team of Laura Kelly and Nicholas Brooks.
+The music video for "Guerrilla Radio" was shot by production company Squeak Pictures and directed by Honey, i.e., the husband-and-wife directorial team of Laura Kelly and Nicholas Brooks.

-The music video opens with people sitting and working at individual sewing stations on top of platforms in an all white room as the jazz song "Broken in Two" plays.
+The video opens with people sitting and working at individual sewing stations on top of platforms in an all white room as the jazz song "Broken in Two" plays.
 After a moment, a scratching record interrupts the music and the phrase "everybody in denial" flashes on screen.
 Rage Against the Machine replaces the workers in the room, calmly playing their instruments.
 As the music video progresses, the band plays their music with more typical physicality and excited energy.
 During the bridge, the figure of a well-dressed man oversees the workers.
 The camera zooms in on the face of his wrist watch where the numbers crossfade into a top-down view of the workers at their stations and a little girl standing in the center.
 The camera tilts down to the girl where she is then grabbed and dragged away by the man.

 Interspersed in the music video is the story of a young couple spending the day together.
 In the first main scene, they visit a clothing store where the woman tries on various outfits.
 After deciding on a sporty outfit, the woman pays with a credit card and then she morphs into a plastic-y, mannequin-like figure.
 Later in another scene (now both having morphed), the couple plays racquetball.
 They have a difficult time controlling their movements, inadvertently bumping into each other.
 As their match progresses, the woman knocks the man's head off and then her body completely shatters as it collapses.

-The music video, which touches upon consumer culture and the exploitation of garment workers, parodies the popular late '90s Gap commercials directed by Pedro Romhanyi.
+The music video, which touches upon several political issues, including the exploitation of garment workers, parodies the popular late '90s Gap commercials directed by Pedro Romhanyi.
 These ads featured attractive young people wearing Gap clothing singing songs against a white backdrop.
 The phrase "everybody in denial" is a play on "everybody in khaki", which was a Gap TV ad campaign at the time.
-The workers featured in the video were union members of the United States and Canada trade union for needletraders, industrial, and textile employees UNITE (now UNITE HERE) as themselves.